-FG will Curb Revenue Leakages with Finance Act, PIA, Says Accountant General
+FG Will Curb Revenue Leakages with Finance Act, PIA, Says Accountant General

 “Many others are not even integrated or harnessed.
 Then another thing is the political will to use the instrumentality of the law to generate and manage the needed revenue in the country.

 “I think this is the most critical of all the factors militating against our revenue generation and administration.
-In the revenue generation process, there is so much interference from the powers that be and lack of strength of will to implement established laws in revenue collection.”
+In the revenue generation process, there is so much interference from the powers that be and lack of strength of will to implement established laws in revenue collection,” he stated.

-The African Leadership Development Initiative invited seven resource persons to train the participants in different aspects of their job demands including including Dr. Kennedy Iwundu, Dauda Okoye, Prof. Uwakwe Abugu and Ernest Joel, who all spoke on the provisions and implementation of Finance and Petroleum Industry Acts.
+The ALDI invited seven resource persons to train the participants in different aspects of their job demands.
+They were Dr. Kennedy Iwundu, Dauda Okoye, Prof. Uwakwe Abugu, Ernest Joel, who all spoke on the provisions and implementation of Finance and Petroleum Industry Acts.